grapp-dev/stacks/docs/docs/getting-started/react-native-web.md

 Since `Stacks` components use `window` dimensions, SSR support is limited.
 If you use the `responsive prop` format, you probably may want to remove SSR support, otherwise, you can encounter unpredictable behavior.

 Don't forget to add `react-native-web` to your Babel config.
-Also, add `{ commonjs: true }` to the RNW Babel plugin config, if either RNW styles cause a bug, or SSR support is enabled.
-Last, but not least, if you use ESM you also have to add `require.resolve('./node_modules/@mobily/stacks/babel')` (right after `react-native-web`).
+Also, add `{ commonjs: true }` to the RNW Babel plugin config, if either RNW styles cause a bug or SSR support is enabled.

-## Expo
+### Expo

 Install `@expo/webpack-config` and `babel-plugin-react-native-web`: